Blog

 • What is the process to assess and mitigate any risks associated with those relationships

-Bank regulators have released guidance on how Sponsor Banks should monitor their FinTech partners’ third parties and subcontractors.
+Bank regulators have released guidance on how Sponsor Banks must monitor their FinTech partners’ third parties and subcontractors.
 Quick summary: Regulators want to see that you’ve informed your Sponsor Bank of any third parties you rely on and have reviewed these relationships to identify the risks and necessary controls.

 5. Set up customer agreements and disclosures